Starwort/vscode-bevy-colour/README.md

 ### What types of strings are recognized colors?

-The currently supported formats are Hsl, Rgb, Hsla, Rgba and Hex.
 Every valid css color should work.